 Sometimes a bookkeeper will go to the bank everyday to make deposits, but you are paying for their time to do this.
 You gain zero benefit from managing sales tax, so you should do it as cost effectively and efficiently as possible.

-20. I never worry about payroll taxes.
-Why can’t someone do my sales tax the way ADP does my payroll and put it aside as I collect it and then file and pay it for me?
+20. Funny how I never worry about payroll taxes.
+So why can’t someone do my sales tax the way ADP or Paychex does my payroll and put it aside as I collect it and then file and pay it for me?

 We thought you’d never ask!!!!
-DAVO Sales tax can!!
-DAVO automatically collects your sales tax daily and then files and pays it when due.
+DAVO SALES TAX CAN!!
+DAVO automatically sets your sales tax aside daily and then files and pays it when due.
+Guaranteed.
 Simple, efficient, affordable.
 CLICK HERE TO LEARN MORE.

 This resource page is for informational purposes only.
 If you have further questions regarding sales tax please contact DAVO support at 888-659-8432 or consult your tax adviser.